castogio/castogio.github.io/content/intro_to_rxsop.md

 the background noise and process successfully.
 RX-SOP does not alter the sensitivity of your access point.
-On the other hand, changing the RX-SOP level forces the AP to _actively ignore_ signals below a certain power in dBm.
+On the other hand, changing the RX-SOP level forces the AP to _actively ignore_ signals below a specific power in dBm.
 For instance, Cisco Meraki APs use -95 dBm by default when enabled on the Dashboard.

 <center>